crashoverride777/swifty-music/README.md

 }
 ```

-NOTE: The helper supports the following file formats: mp3, wav, aac, ac3, m4a, caf
+NOTE: The following file formats are supported: mp3, wav, aac, ac3, m4a, caf

 Than init the helper as soon as your app launches.